multimokia/reaper-stream-overlay/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### `npm run serve`

+***Note: this relies on external python3 libs, listed below:***
+- python-reapy
+- FastAPI
+- uvicorn[standard]

+And finally, python 3 configured in REAPER

+This command will run the uvicorn server which will interface with REAPER to fetch project info from.
+After running this command, you'll want to `npm run start` to begin reflecting project info to the overlay

 ## Learn More